 Already we can see the importance of clarifying the problem.

 A much more accurate thing to say would be, ‘I am currently experiencing feelings of depression or anxiety.’
 This is a very significant shift in terminology that can help you to step back from your emotions.

-If you want to go a step further by introducing some deep Buddhist wisdom (and I know you do bob) you might say in third person, ‘James is experiencing feelings of depression or anxiety.’
+If you want to go a step further by introducing some deep Buddhist wisdom (and I know you do Bob) you might say in third person, ‘James is experiencing feelings of depression or anxiety.’
 So as to introduce the idea (and reality) that you are not your ego.
-The I is not me.
+That the I is not me.
 (Wow, my simple single processor is on fire!)